 Course Hills: This is a relatively easy course.
 The highest elevation is only 64 feet.
 There are no major hills and most hills are simply rollers that come and go quite easily.

-The course is USATF Certified.
+The course is measured to USATF standards.

 The Harborside 5k starts and finishes at the same time and locations as the half marathon.
 It offers runners a beautiful loop course along the scenic Clipper City Rail Trail, a paved running path with views of rural fields and forests!
 The race starts at an industrial park in Newburyport (40 Parker Street) with the first mile on flat, wide, and easy roads through the park before heading out onto the trail.
 The finish is at Michael’s Harborside Restaurant, where you’ll be rewarded with spectacular views of the mighty Merrimack River and an awesome after-party (details below)!